 In early 2018, we got word that the i.MX 8 family would finally be announced at “Embedded World” in Nürnberg, Germany!
 So after a small hackfest in Germany, Purism CEO Todd Weaver and I drove to Nürnberg and met with NXP and i.MX 8 partners.
 We were able to get a demonstration of actual i.MX8 hardware and associated firmware to see it running.
 Even the latest Etnaviv was already working well.
 We were excited about the opportunities of running a more recent hardware.

-We were confident that the i.MX 8 was well suited for the Librem 5 and will be available in larger quantities early enough for our currently scheduled shipping date of January 2019.
+We were confident that the i.MX 8 was well suited for the Librem 5 and will be available in larger quantities early enough for our initially scheduled shipping date of January 2019.
 The decision to upgrade to a newer generation of the SoC (from the the same hardware family) brings the benefits of a modern 64-bit CPU, more GPUs on the silicon, lower power consumption and a host of other upgrades, while still allowing us to maintain our strict requirements to seek the FSF’s “RYF” endorsement.
 We believe that the risk trade-off is worth it given the modern upgrades the new SoC provides us.
 The SoC is of course not the only concern for the Librem 5.

 Making a non-Android mobile phone that will run an FSF-approved OS that supports all the features that we’ve all come to rely on (cellular, WiFi, Bluetooth, touchscreen input) has and continues to involve a lot of pathfinding, given that a RYF phone has never been attempted before and discovery involves solving issues as they come up.